π’ I am currently on the job market. I'd be happy to connect!

 May 2023 β Aug 2023

 Contributed to research on hardware accelerator architectures for datacenter networks, specializing in RDMA protocol optimization and computation offloading on FPGA-based SmartNIC platforms.
-Participated in developing offloading techniques to enhance network stack performance while minimizing host CPU overhead.
 Participated in implementing and validating solutions through FPGA prototype and performance evaluation, with findings published on ArXiv.

 National University of Singapore - Research Intern